 - You value institutional knowledge and continuity

 The answer can also change over time.
-Many companies start with fractional, develop their internal leadership, and eventually hire full-time when the scale demands it.
+Many companies start with a Health Check, graduate into CTO on Tap, then move up to Fractional CTO as the engagement deepens, and eventually hire full-time when the scale demands it.
 The fractional CTO who helped you get there is often the best person to define the full-time role and run the search.

 Ready to Decide?